This is a continuation of the essay "Unenlightened."

 Much of the purpose and method of Waldorf schooling in summarized in the following statement made by Steiner:

 The purpose is religious — the religion being Anthroposophy.
-Steiner often denied this, but sometimes — apparently inadvertently — he admitted it.
-The organization behind Anthroposophy is a religious group, and in Waldorf schools religion may be taught from an Anthroposophical basis, luring students away from other religions.
+Steiner often denied that Anthroposophy is a religion, but sometimes — apparently inadvertently — he admitted it.
+The Anthroposophical Society is comparable to other religious groups, he said, and in Waldorf schools religion may be taught from an Anthroposophical basis, luring students away from other religions.

 Anthroposophy is certainly a religion, but is it “Christian”?
 Consider how Anthroposophy stands in contrast to both Catholicism and Protestantism.
 In Steiner’s time and place, this contrast clearly meant that Anthroposophy was heretical, denying the only recognized forms of Christianity.
 As for Steiner’s “distress” in meeting the “unconscious requests” of students, each reader can form an opinion.
 Steiner could be simultaneously candid and disingenuous.